al-codaio/coda-google-apps-script/README.md

 You can follow steps 1-8 in the Coda to Google Sheets section above to get the values you need for the [coda_to_coda.js](https://github.com/albertc44/coda-google-apps-script/blob/master/coda_to_coda.js) script.
 The only thing you need to add is a column in your *target* Coda table (the table where data is getting synced into) called `Source Row URL`.
 If you change the name of this column, you must change the value of the `TARGET_TABLE_SOURCE_ROW_COLUMN` variable in [line 5](https://github.com/albertc44/coda-google-apps-script/blob/master/coda_to_coda.js#L5) of the script.

 ## Other notes
 * When possible, keep the column names between your Coda doc and Google Sheet the same.
-There are some exceptions to this which are mentioned in the tutorial.
+There are some exceptions to this which are mentioned in the [blog post](https://coda.io/@atc/how-to-sync-data-from-coda-to-google-sheets-and-vice-versa-with-google-apps-script-tutorial).
 * You will have to set up a [time-driven installable trigger](https://developers.google.com/apps-script/guides/triggers/installable) in Google App Scripts to get the scripts to run every minute, hour, etc.
 * For syncing data from a Google Sheet to Coda, you must have *edit* or *view* access to the Gogole Sheet
-* You cannot sort data in the Google Sheet if syncing from Sheets to Coda (read tutorial for more detail)
+* You cannot sort data in the Google Sheet if syncing from Sheets to Coda (read [tutorial](https://coda.io/@atc/how-to-sync-data-from-coda-to-google-sheets-and-vice-versa-with-google-apps-script-tutorial) for more detail)
 * Formulas you write in Coda or Google Sheets will get lost when synced to the target

 ## Tutorials